naturerobots/HSOS-SEP-PlantMap-2022/docs/getting-started/installation.md

 If you have enabled 2-factor authentication, please create an access token [here](https://github.com/settings/tokens).

-Use your password or generated token and username to login to the `ghcr.io` container registry as
+Use your password or generated token and username to log in to the `ghcr.io` container registry as
 follows:

 ```bash
 docker login ghcr.io -u USERNAME --password PASSWORD/TOKEN
 ```

-Now you call pull the image with `docker pull` or by simply simply following the steps in the [previous section](#vscode-development-container).
+Now you call pull the image with `docker pull` or by simply following the steps in the [previous section](#vscode-development-container).